Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 – Nearer home –

-While the Cohen drama was unfolding in New York, a jury in Virginia found Trump’s one-time campaign chairman Paul Manafort guilty on eight counts, including bank fraud, tax fraud and a failure to declare foreign bank accounts.
+While the Cohen drama was unfolding in New York, a jury in Virginia found Trump’s one-time campaign chairman, Paul Manafort, guilty on eight counts, including bank fraud, tax fraud and failure to declare foreign bank accounts.

 Trump expressed regret, calling Manafort “a good man.”